SheriefAlaa/glorified_csv_parser/README.md

 - User can access the process information for a 1 hour after the process is finished
 - After 1 hour all data should be removed
-- After downloading the failure result, the used should not be able to download it aging
+- After downloading the failure result, the user should not be able to download it again
 - user is able to process multiple files at the same time and listen for each one.